Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 }
 ```

-Note that in box 6 we now count the number of items in the body of the rule before the dot to come up with the number of returns.
+Note that in box 6 we now count the number of symbols in the body of the rule before the dot to come up with the number of returns.

 ### Left Corners?

 The left corner of a rule in the grammar is the left-most symbol in the body of the rule, plus the left corners of any sorts in left corner.
 So it's basically a _First_ set with the sorts included.
 I found this is some of the older literature, and figured I'd add a note for myself in here.

 There is/was such a thing as left-corner parsing, seemingly mostly used in natural language processing (NLP).
 NLP mostly uses _ambiguous_ context-free grammars, and typically uses (used?) a backtracking parser to deal with that.
-These can be slow of course, so optimising it a bit does help.
-And it turns out left corners helped with this, by adding some filtering that allows the parser to backtrack less.
+These can be slow of course.
+And it turns out left corners helped with this, by adding some "filtering" that allows the parser to backtrack less.
+This is connected to recursive ascent-descent parsing, which you could also see as filtering with LR to finish parsing with LL.
+In our case we just don't do backtracking.

 # Fin